trichoplax/expected-highest-dice/README.md

 # Expected highest dice
 Roll $N$ dice simultaneously.
 Your score is the highest individual dice result.
 What is the expected value of your score?

+Used to provide test cases for a code golf challenge [Expected value of highest dice rolled](https://codegolf.codidact.com/posts/288885).

 ## Formula
 This can be calculated as: